kaack/elrs-joystick-control/README.md

 from module to module.
 See the ELRS documentation to determine the proper method for putting the module in "Firmware upgrade" mode.

+## How to power the ELRS transmitter module

+There are a few ways you can power the transmitter module without connecting it to the JR bay of an existing radio.

+  * **USB Power** - First, you can power the ELRS transmitter using the USB connector (if it has one).
+The RF output power will be limited when using USB power.
+It's very likely that you will not be able to go over 100 milli-watts of RF output power.
+That's still plenty of power for most flying.
+But beware, if you set the transmitter's RF output too high, it may exceed the power supply from the USB connection.
+This can cause the module to brown-out, and reboot itself.
+It will keep rebooting, and shutting down.
+If this happens to you, you will need to connect the module to a higher wattage power supply, and revert the settings.

+  * **XT30 DC input** - The second approach is to use the module's XT30 DC input (if it has one).
+But beware, some modules may not have protection to isolate the XT30 DC input from rest of the circuitry.
+Early versions of Radio-Master ELRS Ranger transmitters had this issue.
+Some pilots damaged their radios when they connected the XT30 input at the same time they had the module connected to the JR bay of the radio.
+So, don't do that.

+  * **JR Bay VCC / GND pins** - The third and final approach is to use the JR bay `VCC` / `GND` pins.
+Most ELRS transmitter modules accept between 5V and 12V across the
+`VCC` / `GND` pins.
+You can connect a 2S LiPo battery directly to the these pins.
+ELRS transmitter modules have an internal voltage regulator, so it should be safe.

 ## How to use the application
 When the application starts, it exposes a Web-UI on port 3000, and a gRPC service on port 10000.